 - 2 tsp corn starch

 - 2 tbsp oyster flavored sauce I use gluten-free

 - 2 tsp soy sauce I use GF tamari soy sauce

 - 1 tsp sesame oil

 - Add in the cashews and mix well.
 Garnish with toasted sesame seeds, if desired.
-Serve immediately with white rice.
+Serve immediately with rice.